 On Friday, nearly a year after schools initially began closing their physical campuses due to Covid-19, the California Department of Public Health released a much-anticipated statewide map illustrating where and to what extent 990 school districts across California are offering in-person instruction.

 Districts reported whether elementary, middle and high schools were offering in-person, distance learning or hybrid, a combination of online and in-person instruction.
-Only 4% of California students attend elementary, middle or high schools in districts where at least half of the students have access to in-person instruction, according to an EdSource analysis based on the map data.
+Only 4% of California students attend elementary, middle or high schools in districts where at least half of the students have access to full time in-person instruction for five days a week, according to an EdSource analysis based on the map data.
 The vast majority of students (79%) are still in distance learning.
-The remaining districts are offering what the state calls hybrid instruction, a combination in-person and distance instruction.
+The remaining districts are offering hybrid instruction, a combination of in-person and distance instruction.

 It is based on information that school districts, charter and private schools are required to submit to the state beginning on Jan.
 25. The map will be regularly updated based on new information received.